IIP-Design/cloudflare-logclient/README.md

+# :warning: THIS REPO HAS BEEN ARCHIVED :warning:

+This project has been archived and is no longer being maintained.
+The code is preserved here as a reference.

 # CloudFlare Log Client

 A simple tool for downloading log files from CloudFlare's Enterprise Log Share REST API.
 See CloudFlare's Enterprise Log Share [documentation](https://support.cloudflare.com/hc/en-us/articles/216672448-Enterprise-Log-Share-REST-API).